Open Gate Zendo

 Koro Kaisan Miles has been practicing and training within the Zen Buddhist tradition for 50 years, beginning with Chinese Master Hsuan Hua at Gold Mountain Monastery (San Francisco, 1973).
 His interests in the martial arts also led him to train with Danko Tsuniyama Sensei, student of Japanese Rinzai Master Omori Sogen Rotaishi.
 He was subsequently introduced to Korean Zen practice by Master Don Gilbert (Dae Sa Ta Hui), whom he greatly admired.
 Miles later went on to practice in the Japanese Soto tradition for many years before returning to the Chinese Chan school.
 He was given the name Fa Lang (Fa Lohng), and received full transmission from Chuan Zhi, in the lineage of Chinese Grand Master Hsu Yun.

-Miles was honored to continue his practice under the guidance of the Most Venerable Thich An Giao Roshi, from 2014 until his death in 2024, and became fully transmitted as a Dharma Teacher in the Lam Te lineage, as Thich Tam Phap, as well as, in the Japanese Soto lineage of Rev. Dr. Sōyū Matsuoka-Roshi.
+Miles was honored to continue his practice under the guidance of the Most Venerable Thich An Giao Roshi, from 2014 until his death in 2024, and became fully transmitted as a Dharma Teacher in the Vietnamese Lam Te lineage, as Thich Tam Phap, as well as, in the Japanese Soto lineage of Rev. Dr. Sōyū Matsuoka-Roshi.

 Miles was gifted the name Koro Kaisan by his peers and students at the dedication of Koin-An Zen Dojo and the formation of the Order of the Boundless Way (2002), which consists of Zen practitioners and martial arts students from multiple lineages and traditions.
 While mostly modeled after the Japanese Zen traditions, the Order was specifically founded on the principles of universal practice methods and remaining non-sectarian.
 Koro Kaisan Miles has been the resident priest and teacher at Open Gate Zendo, Olympia, Washington since 2006.